How to Meet Your Home Study Requirements

 To better understand the family and evaluate their adoption readiness, a social worker will conduct an interview with each family member living in the house.

-What social workers look for in home visit interviews is somewhat subjective, as this is a very personal part of the process.
-Generally, they are looking for individuals who show the ability to be responsible parents and who are knowledgeable about adoption.
+Generally, they are looking for people who show the ability to be responsible parents and are knowledgeable about adoption.

 Home Study Requirements by State